Everything is local home grown "organic/ sustainable/ permacultured/ biodynamic/ synergistically" as possible. We grow as much fermentables as we can.

 Maddie was amazed at how easy beets stayed fresh under the mulch too.

 I let her get dirty to absorb the best soil microorganisms through her skin.
 This is a three row carrot bed.
-Note the "mountains" and "Valleys". the mountain tops get the carrot seeds, the valleys get leafs compacted into them.
+Note the "mountains" and "Valleys". the mountain tops get the carrot seeds, the

 Just gotta pose for the camera